If you’re currently enrolled at an IU campus, you can take one or more online classes through your campus of enrollment or through another IU campus.

 - Fully Online Tutoring | Academic Centers for Excellence also offers fully online tutoring.

-Textbooks may be ordered online from the Indiana University South Bend Bookstore and they will be shipped to your home.
+Course materials may be ordered online from your Class Schedule in your Student Center in One.IU.
 It is important to order your books early to ensure that they will arrive in time for the beginning of classes.
 It is also important to obtain your books from the campus bookstore to ensure that you receive all correct course materials.
 Some courses require supplementary materials (CDs and online Access Keys) in addition to the books.

 When ordering, you will need the following course information for each of your classes: